 Frequently Asked Questions About Adirondack Academy

-A: Adirondack Academy’s alternative education is a program designed to help students who have encountered obstacles in the regular school setting.
-Alternative education emphasizes small class sizes and close relationships with teachers, staff and administrators in order to build a sense of community.
+A: Adirondack Academy was specifically designed to help students who have encountered obstacles in the regular school setting.
+ADK’s alternative education emphasizes small class sizes and close relationships with teachers, staff and administrators in order to build a sense of community.

 Q: Besides small class size and community building, how is Adirondack Academy different from the traditional school setting?

 A: ADK’s staff of counseling professionals, teachers, and administrators work closely with the families and outside agencies associated with our students in order to determine the underlying causes of our students’ challenges.
 Once these causes are identified, the team utilizes behavior plans, counseling sessions, and/or additional outside services to help set our students on the path toward graduation.

 Q: How are individualized plans developed?

 A: The counselors and teachers at ADK work together to identify areas in which students struggle.
 Academic, behavioral, and/or attendance plans are discussed and implemented with students and parents in order to coordinate efforts.

 Q: Once a student is accepted at ADK, how long do they remain at ADK?